White Flowers – When you see or think about white flowers, what do you normally have in mind? Do they remind you of weddings or purity?

 Daffodils are also well-known with its Latin name, Narcissus.
 It is also based on a Greek mythology about Narcissus, a man who is too fond of himself that his reflection in the water causes him to drown himself and turn into a flower.

 However, the symbol for this trumpet-like flower is much more positive than the backstory its Latin name is inspired from.
-Daffodils symbolize friendship.
+This beautiful flower symbolize friendship.

 These are very small white flowers, much smaller than the other types of white flowers.
 Why are they called “Lilies of The Valley”?
 It is the translation of the Latin name.
 They are mostly grown in the valleys of the cool-temperate Northern Hemisphere in Europe and Asia.
 In fact, Convallaria also became the national flower of Finland in 1967.